ecmwf/ecflow/docs/glossary.rst

            - File that lists alternate hosts to try, if connection to main host fails
            - No
            - $HOME/.echostfile
+         * - ECF_HOSTFILE_POLICY
+           - The policy, one of "task" or "all" indicates when to perform retry based on the ECF_HOSTFILE.
+             The default policy is "task", meaning that the retry will only be performed for task (i.e. commands) commands.
+             If the policy is "all", the retry will be performed for both task and user commands (including :code:`ping`).
+           - No
+           - .. code-block:: shell

+               export ECF_HOSTFILE_POLICY=all

          * - ECF_TIMEOUT
            - Maximum time (in seconds) for the client to deliver message
            - No